Polillo, Quezon: Pre-Spanish period

 Trade relations between the natives of the Polillo Islands and Chinese merchants existed long before the Spanish conquerors came to the archipelago.
+Pulilu was a sovereign nation that existed in its vicinity, as recorded in Chinese records.
 Trade was a conglomeration of Malay-Hindu-Chinese-Tagalog.

 Spanish colonization and early settlement

 When Juan de Salcedo, a Spanish conqueror, came to Polillo in 1567, he saw a central government fully organized through the Balangay, with a datu who had a direct supervision and control over all the natives.
 The inhabitants lived in nipa huts.